allstarcoding777/employee-tracker/README.md

   * ## Description
   This command-line application allows a user to manage and navigate through a company's employee database.
   * ## Usage
   Open code in terminal.
-Type node index.js to begin running application.
+Type node server.js or npm start to begin running application.

   ![webpage screenshot](assets/images/webpage-screenshot.png)